BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 ### Micro ROS

-Follow the instruction for MICRO ROS 2 installation:
+Follow the instructions below for MICRO ROS 2 installation.

 Complete one of the following options: